-Return-to-prison rates for felony probationers remained the same in 2018 as in 2017 at 3.1 percent.
-The rate for mandatory supervision (MS) probationers was also 3.1 percent, having followed the same trend of increasing since the low point of 2015 and then leveling off.
+Return-to-prison rates for felony probationers remained the same in 2019 as in 2017 and 2018 at 3.1 percent.
+The rate for mandatory supervision (MS) probationers was up slightly from 3.1 to 3.2 percent, following roughly the same trend as felony probation: increasing since the low point of 2015 and then leveling off.